Songkran Festival in Thailand | Water Festival | Thai New Year |

 The day is also celebrated with water fights and pouring, but it is generally more subdued than the previous days of the festival.

 While the festival can be enjoyed in any city in Thailand, some of the most popular destinations include Chiang Mai, Bangkok, and Phuket.
-Each town offers a unique experience, with Chiang Mai being known for its traditional parades and religious ceremonies, Bangkok for its massive water fights and street parties, and the Phuket Old Town for its beach-side celebrations.
+Each town offers a unique experience.
+Chiang Mai is known for its traditional parades and religious ceremonies, Bangkok for its massive water fights and street parties, and the Phuket Old Town for its beach-side celebrations.

 Remember that water fights can get intense, so dressing appropriately and protecting your valuables is essential.
 Many people wear waterproof clothing and carry their belongings in waterproof bags, while some leave their valuables at home.
 Regardless of your approach, staying safe and having fun is essential!